 Often viewed as merely the tail end of its northern neighbour, Central America is better known in nature-viewing circles as the leading edge of biological and cultural diversity for birders arriving from northern latitudes.
-From the endemics-rich pine forests of the Mexican and Guatamalan highlands to the ultra-diverse slopes of Costa Rica, all the way down to the teeming Darién rainforests of Panama, there is a lifetime of exploration to be had here.
+From the endemics-rich pine forests of the to the ultra-diverse slopes of Costa Rica, all the way down to the teeming Darién rainforests of Panama, there is a lifetime of exploration to be had here.
 Branching off to the Caribbean Islands allows an entirely different suite of birding, scenic and cultural offerings—just add palm trees!

 Birds are everywhere.
 The majority—billions upon billions—of northern breeding migrants spend their winters in Central America and the Caribbean, or pass through during migration.
 Seeing these species and the migration spectacle is a real treat, but the main attraction for birders is to watch colourful tropical birds in their untouched, native habitats.
 Few can ever forget a Pink-headed Warbler, Emerald Toucanet or Resplendent Quetzal viewed in a lofty pine or oak forest.
 Our Central American highland birding areas have a cool, temperate feel amid some highly dramatic mountain scenery.
 On those brisk mornings it’s easy to warm up with a locally-picked and brewed coffee on the deck of a cozy lodge.